- Nursing (Associate's Degree) Admission Requirements

 Applicants must meet with a career-technical counselor once they have completed admission requirements to complete an application (ADM 1204).
 All admission criteria must be met to apply for the ADN program.

 - Students will be placed onto a wait list in order by application date.
+In the event there are multiple applications in one day, students will be placed on the list by GPA.

 - Students are expected to pay $25 non-refundable application fee at the time of application.